My White Bicycle

-Background
+Background and recording

 According to Tomorrow drummer John 'Twink' Alder, the song was inspired by the Dutch Provos, an anarchist group in Amsterdam which instituted a bicycle-sharing system: "They had white bicycles in Amsterdam and they used to leave them around the town.
 And if you were going somewhere and you needed to use a bike, you'd just take the bike and you'd go somewhere and just leave it.
 Whoever needed the bikes would take them and leave them when they were done."

-The group recorded ”My White Bicycle” in Abbey Road studio 1, at the same time as The Beatles were recording Sgt.
+The group recorded "My White Bicycle" in Abbey Road studio 1, at the same time as The Beatles were recording Sgt.
 Pepper's Lonely Hearts Club Band in studio 2, and John Lennon entered the studio while Tomorrow were recording.
-Later, Lennon wrote in the British international music magazine Melody Maker that he considered the song to be the "psychedelic anthem", and the song subsequently became an underground hit.
+Lennon wrote in the British international music magazine Melody Maker that he considered the song to be the "psychedelic anthem", and the song subsequently became an underground hit.

-Influence
+For the whistle on the track, the band went out into the street in front of Abbey Road Studios and asked a policeman to come in and blow his whistle into the microphone, despite the fact that the band members were all smoking illegal drugs during the session.

+Reception

+The single failed to break the music charts.

 Richie Unterberger of AllMusic wrote that the song was one of the first to prominently feature backward guitar phasing.